Tips to Reduce Summer Energy Consumption

-- Your Air Conditioner Needs Some TLC: Call Martino for air conditioner maintenance service to keep it performing well, which includes cleaning or changing out air filters!
+- Your Air Conditioner Needs Some TLC: Call Martino for air conditioner maintenance service in Mississauga to keep it performing well, which includes cleaning or changing out air filters!
 The air filter in your A/C unit protects your home’s air quality by removing dirt particles and debris from the air.
 Unfortunately, if you leave the same filter in for a long time, it gets filled with dirt and restricts airflow into your home, while polluting the air that does make it through.

 Some other things you can do to further reduce summer energy consumption include:

 - Checking for household cracks: Air can escape easily through cracks in windows and doors; make sure they’re shut tight.

 - Close any unused air vents: Closing the air vents that you’re not using is a great way to save money and energy – why cool a room when no one is using it?

 - Turn on ceiling fans: The breeze of a fan can circulate cold air easily without using much energy.

 - Decorate rooms with light, cool tones: Lighter colors allow the room to breathe and let out more sunlight.